-- i) Use of the facility may become a source of nuisance for users of the area or neighbouring landowners if permitted uses is not defined and managed. - ii) Use of the facility may become a source of pollution. - iii) The facility present a fire risk. - iv) The facility runs the risk of becoming delapitated or a financial burden if not managed correctly or used to its full potential.
+- i) Use of the facility may become a source of nuisance for users of the area or neighbouring landowners if permitted uses is not defined and managed. - ii) Use of the facility may become a source of pollution. - iii) The facility and use thereoff presents a fire risk. - iv) The facility runs the risk of becoming delapitated or a financial burden if not managed correctly or used to its full potential.